Commandant of the Coast Guard

 The commandant maintains operational command over the Coast Guard, unlike the chiefs of the other services, who serve only administrative roles.
 Thus, while the operational chain of command for the other services (per the Goldwater–Nichols Act) goes from the president through the secretary of defense to the combatant commanders of the unified combatant commands, command and control of the Coast Guard goes from the president through the secretary of homeland security (or secretary of defense, when the Coast Guard is acting as a service in the Department of the Navy) through the commandant.
-Prior to the creation of the Department of Homeland Security in 2003, the United States Coast Guard operated under and the commandant reported to the secretary of transportation from 1966 to 2003, and the secretary of the treasury from 1790 until 1966.
+Prior to the creation of the Department of Homeland Security in 2003, the United States Coast Guard or its predecessor, the Revenue Cutter Service operated under and the commandant reported to the secretary of transportation from 1966 to 2003, and the secretary of the treasury from 1790 until 1966.

-The current and 27th commandant is Admiral Linda L. Fagan, who assumed office on 1 June 2022.
-She is the first woman to serve in the role.
+As of 21 January 2025, the acting commandant is Admiral Kevin Lunday.

 History

 The title of commandant dates to a 1923 act that distributed the commissioned line and engineer officers of the U.S. Coast Guard in grades.
 Before 1923, the rank and title of the head of the Coast Guard was "captain-commandant."
 The rank "captain-commandant" originated in the Revenue Cutter Service in 1908.
-The original holder of that rank was the Chief of the Revenue Cutter Service (also known as the Revenue Marine).
-The Coast Guard traces the lineage of commandants back to Captain Leonard G. Shepard, chief of the Revenue Marine Bureau, even though he never officially received the title of captain-commandant.
+The original holder of that rank was the Chief of the Revenue Cutter Service (also known as the Revenue-Marine).
+The Coast Guard traces the lineage of commandants back to Captain Leonard G. Shepard, chief of the Revenue Marine-Bureau, even though he never officially received the title of captain-commandant.
 The captain-commandant position was created in 1908 when Captain Worth G. Ross was the first to actually hold the position.
 Although he was retired, Ross's predecessor, Captain Charles F. Shoemaker, was elevated to the rank of captain-commandant.
 Shoemaker's predecessor, Captain Shepard, had already died and was not elevated to the rank.

 Chiefs of the Revenue Marine Bureau

-Chiefs exercised centralized control over the Revenue Marine Bureau.
+Chiefs exercised centralized control over the Revenue-Marine Bureau.